emmkimme/socket-serializer/README.md

 # socket-serializer
 ## BufferList Reader Writer
 Optimized BufferList reader/writer, purpose is to reduce as much as possible costly buffers creation/copy/clone/split/slice operations.
-This BufferList reader allows as well to manage continuous read in the same list: removing read buffers, add new ones.
+This BufferList reader allows as well to manage a continuous read in the same list: removing read buffers, add new ones.
 Currently, not all Buffer methods are supported, but contributions or suggestions welcome ;-) We are relying on native Buffer methods and do not overwrite them (except byte read/write, 10 times faster than calling ReadUInt8/WriteUInt8).

 ## Serializer/Unserializer
 Purpose is to serialize object, buffer, string, number and boolean with the minimum of transformations in order to improve performance.
+We support partial/incremental unserialization that happen with socket.
 It is why we do not use classic serializations like BSON or protobuf.

 ## Socket support